movementlabsxyz/MIP/MIP/mip-16/README.md

 CPU and IO operations for a transaction $tx$ result in a number of gas units $g(tx)$, and the corresponding fees are computing using a _gas price_ $GasPrice$ expressed in the gas token ($APT for Aptos-Move).
 A transaction specifies the $GasPrice(tx)$ it is willing to pay.
 The value $GasPrice(tx)$ must not be lower than a minimum $GasPrice$, which may fluctuate depending on network contention, and may be updated frequently (e.g. after each block).

 In contrast the permanent storage fees are designed to be stable and are updated infrequently.
 The reasoning is that they depend on how much storage costs (hardware, disks) and with advancement in technology this should go down in the future.
-The storage fees for $tx$ are denoted $StoreFees(tx)$ and expressed in $APT ^[It looks like the actual currency used to express this fee is a stable currency like USD.
-It can be converted to $APT using an oracle.].
+The storage fees for $tx$ are denoted $StoreFees(tx)$ and expressed in $APT[^3].

 The fees that correspond to the permanent storage are **converted to gas units** using the  $GasPrice$ and the $APT price.

 The _total charge in gas units_ for a transaction is the defined by:
 $$ \textit{TotalGasUnits}(tx) = g(tx) + StoreFees(tx)/GasPrice(tx)$$
-and the total transaction fees are approxiamtely^[This is another _refund_ component in the Aptos-Move fee statement thatwe ignore here]:
+and the total transaction fees are approxiamtly[^1]:
 $$ \textit{ExecFees}(tx) = \textit{TotalGasUnits}(tx) \times GasPrice(tx) \mathpunct.$$.

 > [!WARNING]